 Joe Neumaier, film critic and film editor at the New York Daily News, has been a journalist and critic in New York for over 20 years.
 His writing on movies and Hollywood has appeared in Entertainment Weekly, the New York Times, the New York Post, the London Observer, the Washington Post, USA Today Weekend, Hamptons magazine and the Financial Times.com, among others.
 He's appeared on MSNBC, Channel 2's Sunday Morning, Fox 5's Good Day New York, WPIX-11, CNN, VH1, CNBC, A&E Biography and Access Hollywood.

-Listen below to Bill O'Reilly on "The John Gambling Show."
+Listen below to Jacques Roizen's account of what happened on Monday's United Airlines flight 116 on "The John Gambling Show."

-Listen to part of John Gambling's interview with Mayor Bloomberg below.
+Listen to part of John Gambling’s interview with Rob Astorino below.